 Rich in over 230 anti-oxidant and anti-inflammatory properties, olive oil helps remove dangerous proteins from the brain.

 Servings: Use as your primary oil for low to medium heat, or with cold dishes

-A serving of wine (containing alcohol or not – either is fine) is recommended.
+A serving of wine is recommended.

 Wine contains polyphenols, which are micronutrients which help prevent degenerative diseases.